hashicorp/terraform-website/content/source/docs/cloud/run/index.html.md

 ## Plans and Applies

 Terraform Cloud enforces Terraform's division between _plan_ and _apply_ operations.
 It always plans first, saves the plan's output, and uses that output for the apply.
 In the default configuration, it waits for user approval before running an apply, but you can configure workspaces to [automatically apply](../workspaces/settings.html#auto-apply-and-manual-apply) successful plans.
-(Some plans can't be auto-applied, like destroy plans or plans queued by users without write permissions.)
+(Some plans can't be auto-applied, like plans queued by users without write permissions.)

 ### Speculative Plans